Nammavar: Release

 Nammavar was released on 2 November 1994, Diwali day despite initial plans to release in January, during Pongal.
 Made on a budget of ₹3.7 crore, the film grossed ₹9.75 crore.
+The UK version was cut by 5 minutes 8 seconds, making it the most censored film classified for cinema release by the BBFC.
 It was later dubbed in Telugu as Professor Viswam.

 Reception

 Malini Mannath of The Indian Express wrote on 11 November, "The filmmaker tries to be little different, at times moving away from cliches and conclusions.
 But he couldn't entirely do without them either."
 On 14 November, K. Vijiyan of New Straits Times wrote, "With its realistic dialogue and quiet humour, Nammavar looks like a winner for Kamalhassan."
 Thulasi of Kalki appreciated the film for various aspects, including Sethumadhavan's direction, the cast performances and the music.
 On 27 November, Ananda Vikatan wrote, "Overall, with superb dialogues, beautiful camera work, impressive background score and Kamal's interesting acting enable the film to score".